 And instead of missing those loved ones far away, grieving for our losses, wishing our year had been even better that it had been…our hearts start to replace remorse-fullness for gratitude instead.
 Thanking God for the good, for the beauty, for the simply things He’s given…

-Like waiters that press on, keep smiling even when people can be mean to them, or fourteen-year-old boys who aren’t playing v20141129_080042ideo games…but collecting donations for foster kids instead.
+Like waiters that press on, keep smiling even when people can be mean to them, or fourteen-year-old boys who aren’t playing video games…but collecting donations for foster kids instead.
 You start to see beauty when you ditch the angry mall and sit down to dinner with those who love, holding tighter the ones in your world, the ones God has blessed you with, making life brighter in ways that haven’t seen before.

 And that’s when our silent night, holy night finds us.
 There in looking out, grabbing a hold of others, loving despite how others might treat us.